 The Corporation's future success and competitive position depends in part upon its ability to maintain its intellectual property portfolio.
 There can be no assurance that any patents will be issued on any existing or future patent applications.
 Even if such patents are issued, there can be no assurance that any patents issued or licensed to the Corporation will not be challenged.
 The Corporation's ability to establish and maintain a competitive position may be achieved in part by prosecuting claims against others who it believes to be infringing its rights.
 In addition, enforcement of the Corporation's patents in foreign jurisdictions will depend on the legal procedures in those jurisdictions.
 Even if such claims are found to be invalid, the Corporation's involvement in intellectual property litigation could have a material adverse effect on its ability to distribute any products that are the subject of such litigation.
-In addition, the Corporation's involvement in intellectual property litigation could result in significant expense, which could materially adversely affect the use responsibilities, whether or not such litigation is resolved in the Corporation's favour.
+In addition, the Corporation's involvement in intellectual property litigation is resolved in the Corporation's favour.

 Companies in the retail and wholesale industries frequently own trademarks and trade secrets and often enter into litigation based on allegations of infringement or other violations of intangible property rights.
+The

-The Corporation may be subject to intangible property rights claims in the future and its products may not be able to withstand any third-party claims or rights against their use.
+Corporation may be subject to intangible property rights claims in the future and its products may not be able to withstand any third-party claims or rights against their use.
 Any intangible property claims, with or without merit, could be time consuming, expensive to litigate or settle and could divert management resources and attention.
 An adverse determination also could prevent the Corporation from offering its products to others and may require that the Corporation procure substitute products or services.